Beware Of Tax-Time Scams

 Scammers are posing as financial institutions or “IRS Online” and sending documents via email with “Tax Account Transcript” as the subject line or document title.
 When the recipient opens the email or attachment, malware can spread.
 A breach like this can be especially harmful for businesses.

 The IRS won’t send unsolicited emails, especially with sensitive information or documents.
 Avoid opening the email, but if you do so accidentally, forward the scam email to [email protected]

 Tax Refund Scam

-Once the refund has been deposited or a check has been sent, the scammer reaches out (usually by phone) to the victim posing as an IRS or collection agent demanding the money be returned.
-They may also use a recorded call threatening the victim if they do not return the money.
+Once the refund has been deposited or a check has been sent, the scammer poses as an IRS or collection agent and reaches out to the victim (usually by phone) to demand the money be returned.
+They may also use recorded calls to threaten the victims into returning the funds.